-Although a proud and keen respecter of Mthwakazi’s past and present-day traditional institutions and a subscriber in the notion that real Mthwakazi success should draw from local building blocks and not from duplicating other communities, I am a firm believer in the retention of only those institutions that are relevant to our communities’ needs and context.
+Although a proud and keen believer in Mthwakazi’s past and present-day traditional institutions and a subscriber in the notion that real Mthwakazi success should draw from local building blocks and not from duplicating other communities, I am a firm believer in the retention of only those institutions that are relevant to our communities’ needs and context.
 I respect our past and kings but I am not a monarchist.

 My ambivalence about the restoration of a monarchy draws from a considered opposition to systems likely to protect injustice.
 Beyond excitement, the monarchists have yet to convince communities of the broader national benefit of this institution.
 The merit of restoring a 19th Century leadership system in the 21st Century Mthwakazi without credible reforms is questionable.
 What would be the duties of a monarchy?
 There is no clarification on how this institution will interact with politics while protecting itself from political manipulation.